yangzhares/mantl/docs/jenkins_ci.md

 Current workflow is the following:

-1. All jobs are tied to the particular GitHUB branch and tenant:
+1. All jobs are tied to the particular GitHUB branch and tenant.
 1. It has two types of jobs:

-    1.     triggered by PR (pull request) to the particular branch
+    - triggered by **PR (pull request)** to the particular branch
-    1.     triggered by commit to the particular branch
+    - triggered by **commit** to the particular branch

 1. Mentioned triggers are automate all testing process.
 1. All jobs has the naming template shown below:

 -     **View** reflects the particular tenant which was used for deployment process, gather all jobs tied to this tenant.